Rongberonger Korhi: Support from the national and regional media

-The Hindu lent its support reporting "Mr. Ghosh said the film has four separate stories about relationships and there is no mythological connection.
-In one of the four stories, two characters have been named Ram and Sita.
-“Don’t we see people having names like Ram, Lakshman, Sita, Kartik, Saraswati in our everyday life?
-Do they now want to change those names as well!” he wondered.
-“It is a question of artistic freedom, a director’s prerogative of creating a work of art.
-We will protest and object to any bid to curb our freedom,” he asserted."

 The Indian Express reported the director's point of view that "“This entire thing is a cheap publicity gimmick by this fringe organisation, which wants to hog the limelight.
 It is piggybacking the film for publicity.
 It is an attempt to curb the creative freedom of artists,” he added.
-Rongberonger Korhi is his second feature film.
 “It is a love story and there is an element of separation in the film.
 I will not change the name of my characters and there is a noble thought behind naming the characters.
 People will come to know about it after watching the film.
 It has not been done to hurt the sentiment of anyone.
 On the other hand, no one can dictate what people will be wearing and what they will eat.
 I will ask the CBFC not to pay heed to the demands of this organisation,” Ghosh said."

 The Times of India wrote "When Ritwik Ghatak directed ‘Subarnarekha’, he cast Madhabi Mukherjee in the role of a girl called Sita.
 Born an orphan, Sita is brought up by her elder brother Ishwar.
 As the story unfolds, Sita is forced to take up prostitution.
 By a strange twist of fate, she is one day confronted by the reality of her drunk brother turning up at her brothel as her client.
 Before the release of this film in 1965, no one said that Ghatak was insulting Hindu sentiments.
 But 52 years later, the use of Sita’s name for a character played by Arunima Ghosh in Ranjan Ghosh’s ‘Rongberonger Korhi’ has angered the members of the Hindu Jagaran Manch.
 After verbal and email protests, members of this outfit are giving a deputation to the Central Board of Film Certification (CBFC)."

 CBFC Certification

-On 12 January 2018, the Central Board of Film Certification, Kolkata, passed the film without any cuts or modifications, thereby overturning the demands of ban by the fringe outfit Hindu Jagaran Manch.
-The director lauded the CBFC for taking an objective view of the film without any bias and for not succumbing to any pressure.
+On 12 January 2018, the Central Board of Film Certification, Kolkata, passed the film without any cuts or modifications, rejecting the demands of Hindu Jagaran Manch.
+The director praised the CBFC for taking an objective view of the film without any bias and for not succumbing to any pressure.
 Film scholars also viewed this development as a very positive sign on the behalf of the CBFC.